-3. Cost Share Types and Allowability
+iii.
+Cost Share Types and Allowability

-Every cost share contribution must be allowable under the applicable Federal cost principles, as described in Section IV.I.1 of the FOA.
+Every cost share contribution must be allowable under the applicable Federal cost principles, as described in Section IV.J.1 of the FOA.
 In addition, cost share must be verifiable upon submission of the Full Application.

 Project Teams may provide cost share in the form of cash or in-kind contributions.
 Cash contributions may be provided by the Prime Recipient or Subrecipients.
-Allowable in-kind contributions include, but are not limited to: personnel costs, indirect costs, facilities and administrative costs, rental value of buildings or equipment, and the value of a service, other resource, or third party in-kind contribution.
+Allowable in-kind contributions include, but are not limited to: rental value of buildings or equipment, the value of a donated service or resource, or third party in-kind contribution.